IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/Secure compute, storage, and databases003/Plan and implement advanced security for compute.md

 - Encrypts the OS and data disks of Azure virtual machines (VMs) inside your VMs.
 - Uses the `DM-Crypt feature of Linux` or the `BitLocker feature of Windows`.
 - ADE is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets.
+- `Azure Disk Encryption is zone resilient, the same way as Virtual Machines.`
 - helps protect and safeguard your data to meet your organizational security and compliance commitments.

 ## 4. Confidential disk encryption: `protected disk content accessible only to the binded VM`